-Simple, Supported Backbend with a Sukasana Pillow
+Simple, Supported Backbend with a Sukasana Cushion

 Most of us spend most of our days hunched over a keyboard.
 When we leave work, we hunch over a steering wheel.
 They we get home and hunch over a cutting board.
 You get the idea.
 We spend a whole lot of our lives bending forward, often to the detriment of our neck and shoulders.

 Yoga has many antidotes for this, of course.
 Twisting, side bending and back bending all help to loosen up our beleaguered upper bodies.
 I often recommend to my students who suffer from neck and shoulder stiffness that they set a timer so that they can get up from their desks every 20 minutes or so and stretch a little in the opposite direction.
 This practice can work wonders—if you remember to do it.

 It’s also very helpful to set aside time in your asana practice to give your neck, chest and shoulders a little TLC.
 I especially enjoy neck, chest and shoulder expanders that allow me to rest a while.
 Even though this might seem like a misunderstanding of the adjective I’m about to use, I find Restorative Yoga practice to be powerful.

 It is powerful because when you allow your body to be supported, you can soften into the opening your props are creating.
 When you allow yourself to relax into a pose, rather than pushing into it, your nervous system can begin to move into its rest-and-digest side.
 When your nervous system relaxes, it allows soft tissue to … well … soften.

 Hugger Mugger’s Sukasana Cushion—designed to be an easily portable meditation cushion—provides simple setup and an effective lumbar extension for a relaxing chest-expanding pose.
 The pillow is lightweight and compact, so you can take it to work with you.
 It’s a great way to spend a coffee break.

 How to Take a Back Bend Break